-We were four months into our first year of marriage, and slogging through freshman fights.
-“My dad always washed my car,” my new wife gently-but-firmly decreed. “and he never made me go to any icky gas stations, either, so…”
+We were four months into our first year of marriage, slogging through freshman fights.
+“My dad always washed my car,” my new wife firmly decreed. “and he never made me go to any icky gas stations.
+So…”

 Where was this coming from?
-I felt like this young lady had come up with some unrealistic expectations.
-I grew up in a big, poor, bootstrap-pulling-up family.
-We had to do for ourselves.
-Besides, no one had ever suggested to me that a wife would want anything more than a strong, steady, independent bestie.
+I felt the young lady had arrived with some unrealistic expectations.
+I’d grown up, after all, in a big, poor, bootstrap-pulling family.
+We’d each had to do for ourselves!
+And no one had ever suggested to me that a wife would want anything more than a strong, steady, independent bestie.
 With benefits, of course.
-So what was this “father” stuff she was bringing up?
+So where was this “father” stuff coming from?

 Is being a husband something like being a father?
 I asked in frustration.
 (In writing.
-In my private journal.
-A man wants to stay alive, after all.)
+In my secret journal.)

 A couple of years later, with a new little one in my arms, I mused that between marriage and parenting, parenting might actually be the easy part.
 Love for a child comes naturally, after all.
-It’s impossibly tenacious and braggy and blind.
+It’s impossibly tenacious, braggy and blind.
 Luke 17:33 says, “Whoever releases his life will find it.”
-Annie Dillard and others have said the same about writing; you’ll feel like holding something back for later, they’ve warned me warmly, but don’t do it.
+Annie Dillard and others have said the same; you’ll feel like holding something back for later, they’ve warned warmly, but don’t do it.
 Pour all you have onto the page today, and trust that tomorrow there will be more…

 And this is just how we love our kids.
-Never do we hold back an outburst of “I love you, bud!” or “Great job, sweetheart!”
+Never do we hold back an outburst of “I love you, little guy!” or “Great job, sweetheart!”
 We never hold a grudge.
-We always kiss them goodnight, no matter how bad they’ve been.
-We clean up their messes, even though we’re exhausted.
-We cook their meals.
-We pay their way.
-And never do we worry that they might not pay us back for all our love.
-Instead we watch them like mama hens and daddy bullfrogs, asking,
+We always kiss them goodnight - no matter how bad they’ve been.
+We clean up their messes, though we’re exhausted.
+We pay their way, though we go broke.
+Never do we worry that they might not pay us back; instead, we love them intensely and intently, asking,

 What brings them joy?